erroronline1/caro/readme.md

 > ~~Translation of ERP order-dump is not satisfiable given the current provided data (12/24)~~

 A solution could be established due to an erp database connection thus implementing an ERP interface into the application.

+> No onscreen signatures in records (03/26)

+This has been interpreted merely as a recommendation than a requirement to avoid malicious use.
+Signatures can always be accessed on screen at some point.
+It does not appear to be worth it at the moment to create another edge case since watermarking all signatures and processing them in a deliberate low resolution does make it cumbersome to postprocess and retrace for adverse use.

 #### Usability tests
 | Goals | Stakeholder | Time | Outcome |